airqz/web-links-in-list/README.md

 | Title/Link        | Features  |
 | ------------------|----------:|
+[Bower](https://github.com/bower/bower) | A package manager for the web and front-end package management, while exposing the package dependency model via an API that can be consumed by a more opinionated build stack. |
 [Cargo](https://github.com/rust-lang/cargo) | The Rust package manager. |
 [Yarn](https://github.com/yarnpkg/yarn/) | Fast, reliable, and secure dependency management. |

+The package manager for Windows

 ### Analytics-Database-Graphs